 A normal amount of drinking is 1 drink per day for women and 2 drinks per day for men, and alcohol abuse is 2-3 drinks per day for women and 3-4 drinks per day for men.
 The difference between moderate drinking and alcohol abuse is only a drink or two per day, which shows that it doesn’t take much to cross the line into misuse.
 Heavy drinking happens when a woman has 8 or more drinks per week and when a man drinks 15 or more per week.

 It’s common to hear that alcohol lowers inhibitions and produces calm and confident feelings.
-However, long-term use changes the brain’s chemistry, so instead of being relaxing, alcohol begins to cause anger, anxiety, and depression.
+However, the brain’s response to alcohol in the long-term results in a change in brain chemistry.
+So, instead of being relaxing, alcohol begins to cause anger, anxiety, and depression.

 “Alcohol is a depressant and affects the chemicals that transmit signals from one neuron of the brain to another, also called neurotransmitters.” — Addiction Blog